Tudela, Misamis Occidental: Economy

-The majority hardly depends on agriculture and fishing.
+The majority of the population depends on agriculture and fishing.
 Commerce is also progressive in this municipality.
-There are many Tudelanhon businessmen.
 People in the municipality and of the neighboring barangays of Clarin and Sinacaban towns depend on the local market, instead of going to Ozamiz City, the economic hub in the province.

 Crops: Palay, corn, banana, kamoteng-kahoy (cassava), sweet potato, coconut, fruits (mango, durian, lanzones), and vegetables.